DIARY-Top Economic Events to May 1

 NEW YORK - Keynote speech by ECB Member of the supervisory board Elizabeth McCaul at industry outreach conference on counterparty credit risk management (CCR) organized by the Federal Reserve Bank of New York in collaboration with the Basel Committee on Banking Supervision (BCBS) in New York, USA - 1400 GMT.

-WELLINGTON - Reserve Bank of New Zealand holds monetary policy statement and OCR - 0100 GMT.
-THURSDAY, FEBRUARY 29 WELLINGTON - RBNZ Governor and Deputy Governor to speak to government committee
+WELLINGTON - The Reserve Bank of New Zealand (RBNZ) Governor Adrian Orr and Deputy Governor Christian Hawkesby to speak to government committee.

 NEW YORK - Federal Reserve Bank of Cleveland President Loretta Mester speaks on "Financial Stability/Regulation" before the Columbia University/Bank Policy Institute 2024 Bank Regulation Research Conference - 1815 GMT.
 CHICAGO, United States - Federal Reserve Bank of Chicago President Austan Goolsbee speaks virtually on "Monetary Policy at an Unusual Time" before webinar event hosted by the Princeton University Bendheim Center for Finance. - 1600 GMT